dcaponi/sveltekit-pocketbase-starter/README.md

 ## ✉️ Email/Password Flow with Confirmation Email
    1. Go to "Mail Settings" and set the "Verification Template" Action URL to `{APP_URL}/confirm-verification/{TOKEN}`
-      1. There's a `confirm-verification` folder in the AccountsApp SvelteKit project that handles flipping the "verified" flag when a user visits the Action URL from their email.
+      1. There's a `confirm-verification` folder in the sveltekit-pocketbase-starter SvelteKit project that handles flipping the "verified" flag when a user visits the Action URL from their email.
       2. Check "Use SMTP mail server"
       3. If you're cheap like me and don't want to pay for a SendGrid or Mail Gun you can:
          1. Set up a Gmail Account